Ludeme/LudiiExampleAI/README.md

 3. Make sure to add the Ludii's JAR file downloaded in step 1 as a library for your project.
 4. Any agent that you'd like to implement will have to extend the abstract class `util.AI`.
-This contains three methods that may be overridden:
+This contains four methods that may be overridden:
 	1. `public Move selectAction(final Game game, final Context context, final double maxSeconds, final int maxIterations, final int maxDepth)`.
 	It takes a reference to the `game` being played, and the current